Surgeon speaking with a young patient in the OR

 Upon completion of the program, you will have:

-• Training in the evaluation, diagnosis, prognosis, treatment planning, and intervention strategies on an individual level for depth and clarity within the high acuity, variable, and often fluctuating environment of the acute care hospital
+• Training in evaluation, diagnosis, prognosis, treatment planning, and intervention strategies at the individual level.
+This supports depth and clarity in the high acuity, variable, and often fluctuating acute care hospital environment

-• Development of practical skills required for the acute care setting including clinical case management; patient, family, and caregiver education; advocacy; referral; consultation; and documentation related to geriatric care delivery to provide optimal and quality care for all patients
+• Development of practical skills required for the acute care setting, including clinical case management.
+Skills include patient, family, and caregiver education, advocacy, referral, consultation, and documentation related to geriatric care delivery.
+These skills support optimal and quality care for all patients

-• Experience in practice according to the ethical principles and legal requirements of the profession compliant to federal and state regulation and Mayo Clinic policies, values and standards of care, with completion of the APTA Core Competencies of a Physical Therapist Resident covering seven domains of practice performance.
+• Experience practicing according to ethical principles and legal requirements.
+This includes compliance with federal and state regulations, as well as Mayo Clinic policies, values, and standards of care.
+You will complete the APTA Core Competencies of a Physical Therapist Resident, covering seven domains of practice performance

-After successfully completing this residency, you receive a certificate of completion from Mayo Clinic School of Health Sciences and the American Board of Physical Therapy Residency and Fellowship Education.
+After successfully completing this residency, you receive a certificate of completion from Mayo Clinic School of Health Sciences.
+You also receive certification from the American Board of Physical Therapy Residency and Fellowship Education.

 Program outcomes